Superannuation

 • making and managing the fund’s investments underlying to that investment strategy; and

-Many people establish self-managed super funds to gain access to a broader range of investment options not available in other superannuation funds, including shares, collectables, certain direct property investments and borrowing via Limited Recourse Borrowing Arrangements (LBRAs).
+Many people establish self-managed super funds to gain access to a broader range of investment options not available in other superannuation funds, including direct shares, collectables, certain direct property investments and borrowing via Limited Recourse Borrowing Arrangements (LBRAs).
 (Refer to the Investments module for more details on investments information.)

 It is important to realise that self-managed super funds can be a very complex area and should involve assistance and specialised advice from an appropriately qualified and experienced adviser.
 Further explanation will be provided later in this module as well as in the separate SMSF module.